-Overall scope and responsibility
+Overall Scope and Responsibility

-The Audit, Risk and Finance Sub-Committee takes delegated responsibility on behalf of the Board for ensuring that there is a framework for:
+The Audit, Risk and Finance Subcommittee (ARF) takes delegated responsibility on behalf of the Board for ensuring that there is a framework for:

-- accountability - examining and reviewing all systems and methods of control both financial and otherwise including risk analysis and risk management - ensuring that NALA is complying with all aspects of the law, relevant regulations and good practice.
+- accountability - examining and reviewing all systems and methods of control, both financial and otherwise, including risk analysis and risk management - ensuring that NALA is complying with all aspects of the law, relevant regulations and good practice.

-The existence of the Audit, Risk and Finance Sub-Committee does not diminish the overall responsibility of the Board for NALA's Audit, Risk and Financial activities.
-The Sub-committee provides the Board with a significant level of assurance that the important issues in each key area have been rigorously examined.
+The existence of the Audit, Risk and Finance Sub-Committee does not diminish the overall responsibility of the Board for NALA's audit, risk and financial activities.
+The ARF provides the Board with a significant level of assurance that the important issues in each key area have been rigorously examined.

-The Audit, Risk and Finance Sub-Committee is authorised to:
+The ARF is authorised to:

-- obtain appropriate external legal and other professional advice in order to fulfil its responsibility to the Board - on behalf of the Board, investigate anything that threatens or adversely affects the accomplishment of NALA's aims and objectives, its assets, the reliability of all records and information, and its compliance with all relevant laws, regulations, policies and its governing instruments - commission and examine reports on special investigations and advise the Board accordingly - encourage a culture within NALA whereby each individual feels that s/he has a part to play in guarding the probity of NALA, and is able to take any concerns or worries about possible improprieties in matters of financial reporting or other matters to an appropriate member of the management team or in exceptional 177 circumstances directly to the Chair of the Audit, Risk and Finance Sub-
+- obtain appropriate external legal and other professional advice in order to fulfil its responsibility to the Board - on behalf of the Board, investigate anything that threatens or adversely affects the accomplishment of NALA's aims and objectives, its assets, the reliability of all records and information, and its compliance with all relevant laws, regulations, policies and its governing instruments - commission and examine reports on special investigations and advise the Board accordingly - encourage a culture within NALA whereby each individual feels that they have a part to play in guarding the probity of NALA, and are able to take any concerns or worries about possible improprieties in matters of financial reporting or other matters to an appropriate member of the management team or in exceptional circumstances directly to the Chairperson of the ARF in confidence.

-Committee in confidence.